practicalli/astro/README.md

 git clone git@github.com:practicalli/astronvim-user-config $HOME/.config/astronvim4
 ```

-> Or clone where in a preferred directory and create an operating system symbolic link from .config/astronvim4
+> Or clone to $HOME/.config/nvim if all existing neovim configuration files have been removed, including `share` and `cache` directories.
+This approach does not require use of `NVIM_APPNAME`

 Create a shell alias to run the new configuration, e.g. in `shell-aliases`, `.bashrc` or `.zshrc`